-- Issues which significantly change existing policies, e.g acceptance of a multiple-use trail - Issues related to legal matters - Issues requiring significant expenditures other than those provided for in the budget - Adoption of new trail systems or trail(s) in a new area - Issues about which the Trails Council has 3 or more dissenters or which the Council feels needs Board approval.
+- Changes to the Trails Policy (this document) - Issues which significantly change existing policies, e.g acceptance of a multiple-use trail - Issues related to legal matters - Issues requiring significant expenditures other than those provided for in the budget - Adoption of new trail systems or trail(s) in a new area - Issues about which the Trails Council has 3 or more dissenters or which the Council feels needs Board approval.
 See Voting below.